Magyartanulas/magyartanulas.github.io/Section2.md

 | Sportolók vagyunk / Hol vagyunk?     | We are athletes      / Where are we?      |
 | Ügyesek vagytok   / Kik vagytok?     | You (pl.) are clever / Who are you (pl.)? |
 | Ők színészek      / Ők híresek       | They are actors      / They are famous    |

+There are two things to notice here:

+1. When stating someone's occupation, no article is needed.
+2. Plural adjectives are used to describe groups of people.

 ### Progression Route